ll7/scenario_runner/Docs/Semi_automated_tests.md

 fi
 ```

-##IV.)
+##4.)
 Running a list of multiple Scenarios with the semi-automated approach
 In addition to the previous semi-automated approach, we are extending it to be able to run a list of scenarios semi-automatically.

 First the Carla server must be started again separately.